-If being gobbled up in minutes by a 40 person choir is any indication, this recipe is a clear winner.
+If being gobbled up in minutes by a 40-person choir is any indication, this recipe is a clear winner.

 So serve them at your next coffee break, for a slightly indulgent breakfast, or to a starving university-aged choir of your own.
 And if you do?
-I’d love if you took a picture of your results and posted it on the Shifting Roots Facebook Page or tagged me on Instagram.
+I’d love it if you took a picture of your results and posted it on the Shifting Roots Facebook Page or tagged me on Instagram.

 Looking for more raspberry recipes?
 Try: